General Course Description

 Why It Is There

 Many local businessmen and golfers wanted a good local course course.
 With the closing of the previous Metolius Golf Course (which may have also been known as the Central Oregon Golf Club), the donation of former timber property allowed the course to be built.
-It was originally south of Bend, but is now surrounded by the city and has a solid membership.
+It was originally south of Bend, but the town has now surrounded the course, and has a solid membership.

 I Wish I Would Have Known Before I Played